peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  nonstatic, nonfinal fields are also eligible setters.
-If a class has two or more otherwise eligible setters (methods and/or fields) with the same name, but different parameter type, they are not eligible setters.</li><li>Then, the method creates an object of the given type and invokes each eligible setter with the corresponding value in the CBOR map, if any.
+If a class has two or more otherwise eligible setters (methods and/or fields) with the same name, but different parameter type, they are not eligible setters.</li><li>Then, the method creates an object of the specified type and invokes each eligible setter with the corresponding value in the CBOR map, if any.
 Key names in the map are matched to eligible setters according to the rules described in the <code>PODOptions</code> documentation.
 Note that for